GeneCurationCoalition/gencc-website/docs/_articles/2019-05-19-Clinical-Genome-2019.md

 #Date of article (also used for sorting)
 date: March 14, 2020
 # Short summary of the article
 summary: Marina DiStefano, on behalf of the GenCC, presented on the results of the Delphi survey at the Curating the Clinical Genome Conference on May 31, 2019 in Washington DC.
-Read the abstract here.
-The slides for the presentation can be found here.

 # Optional label of and website address to a website (Two availble at the moment)
-link_website_1_label: Read the abstract here.
+link_website_1_label: Read the abstract
 link_website_1_to: https://clinicalgenome.org/site/assets/files/3349/ccg19_platformabstracts.pdf
 link_website_2_label: The slides for the presentation can be found here.
 link_website_2_to: https://clinicalgenome.org/site/assets/files/3349/distefano_gencc_ccg_2019.pdf